N4L/Socterminal/README.md

 ![](readmeimages/example_config.png)

 ## Launch with Docker
-- docker build -t sooty . && docker run --rm -it sooty
+- docker build -t Socterminal . && docker run --rm -it Socterminal

  <!-- - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key `VT_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.
  - To use the Reputation Checker with AbuseIPDB requires an [API Key](https://www.abuseipdb.com/api), replace the key `AB_API_KEY` in the code with your own key.
 The tool will still function without this key, however this feature will not work.